Thinking of Returning to School with an Eating Disorder?

 Sports.
 Eating disorders are often seen in sports that place an extreme emphasis on body size, weight, or shape.
 These sports typically include gymnastics, dancing, and wrestling.
 However, eating disorders can be present in all sports and the signs and symptoms are generally increased training time, an aversion to refueling, and dramatic weight loss.
 If an individual is working out after practice, not eating enough to fuel them for their athletics, and/or weight loss that continues, it is likely that the athlete has an eating disorder.

 Perfectionism.
-School settings are usually perfection-orientated with an emphasis on good grades, college acceptances, and sports wins.
+School settings are usually perfection-oriented with an emphasis on good grades, college acceptances, and sports wins.
 For individuals struggling with eating disorders, a poor test grade or the feeling of being academically monitored may cause them to slip back into disordered eating behaviors in an effort to regain control.
 They may also use food as a punishment for perceived academic failures.

 Tips for Going Back to School with an Eating Disorder